 - “Confidence: You either have it, or you don’t.”

 - “Very successful people have high self-esteem.”

-Now that we understand what introversion and confidence are NOT, let us learn of a few realizations that will allow us to exhibit confidence even when as an introvert who is seemingly mistaken for not having confidence.
+Now that we understand what introversion and confidence are NOT, let us learn a few realizations that will allow us to exhibit confidence, even when as an introvert who is seemingly mistaken for not having confidence.

 “I just want to feel more confident” is a common wish of many introverts.
 They try many ways to feel so: ‘fake it till they make it,’ have some alcohol to get liquid courage, etc.